corda/corda/docs/source/running-the-demos.rst

   curl -i -H "Content-Type: application/json" -X GET http://localhost:10011/api/simmvaluationdemo/whoami

-..sourcecode:: none

 **Creating a trade with Bank C**

+In what follows, we assume we are Bank A (which is listening on port 10005)

-notice the id field in the output of the ``whoami`` command, we are going to use the id assocatied with Bank C, one of our counter parties, to create a trade.
+Notice the id field in the output of the ``whoami`` command.
+We are going to use the id assocatied with Bank C, one of our counter parties, to create a trade.
 The general command for this is:

 .. sourcecode:: bash